Know The Origin

 I CANNOT EVEN BEGIN TO EXPLAIN HOW COOL THIS IS.
 UTILISING WASTE FROM DYING TO MAKE ROADS AND BRICKS.
 ABSOLUTELY UNREAL.

 KTO has two factories where all their clothes are made -Mila and Mandala.

 Mila: GOTS and Fairtrade certified.
 They are in charge of making the jersey basics.
 What’s better is their 15 workers are paid a living wage, have medical insurance, retirement and pension funds.

-Mandela: Based in Pondicherry, south east India.
+Mandela: Based in Pondicherry, south-east India.
 Mandela is a certified Fairtrade factory with 195 employees.
 Around 70% of the workforce are women.
-Mandela offers a high quality of training to ensure that their employees are not only empowered, but are able to achieve any future opportunities.
+Mandela offers a high quality of training to ensure that their employees are not only empowered but are able to achieve any future opportunities.

-After looking further into the process behind the garments made by KTO, I cannot help but feeling more inspired by the possibility of the future of fashion.
+After looking further into the process behind the garments made by KTO, I cannot help but feel more inspired by the possibility of the future of fashion.
 As long as we have such passionate companies around like KTO, I know we are going to be in good hands.

 If you want to check out Know the Origin, you can head to their website here, and join them on their socials via Instagram and Facebook.